KevsRepos/php-router/readme.md

 ---
 ### Usage of the api

 To use the router system, you need a `routes` folder in your root directory.
-Then you can make in you `index.php`

-a new `Router` object.
+Then you can put in your `index.php` a new `Router` object.
 Call `handle_request()` to validate, parse and render the incoming request.
 This will create the full site that you can receive with `get_page()` and `echo` it out.

 Routes are defined by Folders instead of files.
 That gives us a more reliable structure.